zhangxin511/platform-api-docs/authentication.rst

     GET /data/v2/providers HTTP/1.1
     Authorization: Bearer Q0xJRU5UX0lEOkNMSUVOVF9TRUNSRVQ=

-If the provided access token is invalid you will recieve a ``401 Unauthorized`` response.
+If the provided access token is invalid you will receive a ``401 Unauthorized`` response.

 .. todo:: simple flow diagram